-Every day there is as swim period for Day Camp and Kinder Camp, where the campers have the opportunity to swim, build sandcastles, and play water games together at our waterfront (weather-permitting!).
-Most days this activity happens in the afternoon, but families will be provided with the specific schedule for their child's week of camp ahead of time.
+Every day there is as swim period for each of our day camp programs, where the campers have the opportunity to swim, build sandcastles, and play water games together at our waterfront (weather-permitting!).
 There will always be at least 2 trained lifeguards present during any waterfront activities.